percona/percona-monitoring-plugins/docs/cacti/openvz-templates.rst

 Installation
 ============

-Once the :ref:`cacti_ssh_setup` is working, import the OpenVZ template and apply it to your host, then add the graphs.
+Once the SSH connection is working, import the OpenVZ template and apply it to your host, then add the graphs.

 Depending on your version of OpenVZ or Virtuozzo, the file